ricardoprins/resume-studentsummit/README.md

 ## Details:
 This tutorial will guide you through building a simple HTML + CSS template that can then be deployed online through Azure Static Web Apps.

+The complete code is contained in the `solutions` branch.